New sustainable housing project coming to Worthing town centre

 The ecology of the scheme is designed to ensure a significant biodiversity net gain on site through additional tree and hedge planting, brown roofs and bird and bat boxes amongst other features, while there is a focus on more sustainable forms of transport.

 St William Homes intends to commence development in summer 2022, including a period of preparatory land decontamination works.
-They have committed to a communications strategy which will keep local residents informed of progress and the development is expected to complete by summer 2025.
+They have committed to a communication strategy which will keep local residents informed of progress and the development is expected to complete by summer 2025.

 There will be 110 parking spaces for residents, of which 40 per cent will boast electric vehicle charging points, as well as 205 bike spaces.